Skip to content

 Enter Each Secret

-• Once you enter and save a secret value, you will not be able to view what you just entered, so check carefully before you hit Add Secret to save it
+• Once you save a secret value, you will not be able to view what you entered, so check carefully before you hit Add Secret

-• You can replace the value for any secret later - you just can't see what you entered before
+• You can replace the value for any secret later - but you can't view the saved value

 TEAMID